 It's not only customers that are happy.
 COUNTRY Financial’s operations team and developers are happier and more engaged, too.

 “Traditional platform operations engineers go narrow and deep into a technology.
-In today's world, with a platform like [Pivotal Platform], they don't need to do that but can instead focus more on providing a great experience for their customers, who are the developers,” said Kim Fellner, Director, Infrastructure Engineering at COUNTRY Financial.
+In today's world, with a platform like [Tanzu Application Service], they don't need to do that but can instead focus more on providing a great experience for their customers, who are the developers,” said Kim Fellner, Director, Infrastructure Engineering at COUNTRY Financial.
 “So now they are sitting at the table with the developers and working to bring new products to life.
 That is what gets them excited.”

 Lauria witnessed a similar reaction from her developers.